tearflake/combo/README.md

 * [specification](./specs/main.md)
 * [playground](./playground/) `// under construction //`

-The repository license is very permissive, but it is centered around exploratory intentions for a sake of studying programming activities.
+The repository license is very permissive, and it is centered around exploratory intentions for a sake of studying programming activities.

 ```
 // under construction //